CommunityToolkit/WindowsCommunityToolkit/docs/extensions/TextBoxRegex.md

 The validation has 3 modes (`ValidationMode`):
 1) Normal (Default) : This type will set TextBox IsValid attached property to false or true whether the TextBox text is a valid or not against the Regex property.
 2) Forced : This type sets the IsValid property and remove the TextBox text if not valid when the TextBox lose focus.
 3) Dynamic : This type extends 1) Normal and if is the newest input of the Textbox  is invalid, the character which is invalied will be deleted.
-Please note that the 'Validationtype' Email and Phone Number do not work with this mode.
+Note that ValidationType Email and Phone Number not support the ValidationMode Dynamic.
+If you set the ValidationMode to Dynamic, the ValidationMode Normal is selected automatically.

 ## Syntax